Foreign investment has transformed Eastern Europe, says wiiw report

 Foreign direct investment (FDI) has stimulated economic growth in Central, East and Southeastern Europe (CESEE) over the past 30 years, helping convergence with Western Europe, but some forms of FDI have been much more beneficial than others, according to econometric research by the Vienna Institute for International Economic Studies (wiiw) published on November 30.

-At a press conference, speakers from the wiiw and the German Eastern Business Association (which commissioned the report) insisted that despite a slowdown in FDI flows since the Global Financial Crisis, foreign investment would continue to have a vital role to play in the region’s development, particularly now that international companies were rethinking their supply chains.
+At a press conference, speakers from the wiiw and the German Eastern Business Association (which commissioned the report) insisted that despite a slowdown in FDI flows since the Global Financial Crisis, foreign investment would continue to have a vital role to play in the region’s development, particularly now that international companies are rethinking their supply chains.

 Phillipp Haussmann of the German Eastern Business Association admitted that the German economy had benefited more than almost any other from the opening of markets and the lower production costs in Eastern Europe since 1989.